yuexiaofeng/yuexiaofeng.github.io/_posts/2021-10-17-aml-fastai-s2.md

 Back in this January, I made some simplified resolution items - usually the new year resolutions don't make it through February, but possibly due to the pandemic house arrest this year, I actually made some meaningful headways this time.
 I hereby share them and where they are as follows:

 1. Become a reader and read more books: I've finished reading 10 books this year to date!
-I'm in the progress of reading another one called *Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets*.
+I'm currently in the progress of reading another one called *Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets*.
 2. Become a runner and lose some pounds: The running part didn't happen as much as I hoped (Part of me blame the "Raincouver" weather :D).
 But I did lose quite a bit over 10 pounds so far since January, mostly due to low glycemic dieting as suggested by my doctor.
 3. Start a pet project in AI field: This is yet to happen..